A step-by-step travel guide. Take the train from Malmö to Amsterdam

 How do I receive my tickets?

 Your and your fellow travellers' tickets are sent collected in an e-mail to the contact person entered in checkout.
-They're either delivered immediately upon purchase or in connection with your departure, but usually they'll arrive within 24 hours.
-This differs from operator to operator.
+They're either delivered immediately upon purchase or in connection with your departure, but usually within 24 hours.
+This depends on the operator.

-Before departure, it's wise to print all tickets on paper and pack in the bag.
-This is so that there'll never be any problems (with for example the internet connection) when it's time to show the tickets.
+Before departure, it's wise to print out your tickets.
+This is so that there'll never be any problems (with for example internet connection or a phone without batteries) when it's time to show the tickets.
+But if you don't worry about that – all tickets received from All Aboard contain a QR code which you can show on the train.

 Haven't received an email with tickets?